 Boosting attendance rates in virtual events

-The Ortus Club has made the most of this opportunity, curating virtual events to keep audiences engaged with thought-provoking topics, knowledgeable speakers, and immersive experiences.
+The Ortus Club has made the most of this opportunity, curating and hosting virtual events to keep audiences engaged with thought-provoking topics, knowledgeable speakers, and immersive experiences.
 One of the ways they build on their offering is through unique add-ons that help foster engagement and improve post-event networking for online guests.

 Live mind maps